It is now easier than ever to sell your products or services online

 Hackers use a variety of techniques including brute force attacks and spam.

 For this reason, we recommend that only high-quality website hosting and management is used for your online shop that includes secure servers, regular backups, and vulnerability scans to ensure that your site and your business reputation remains intact.

 Scoosh partners with the world best WordPress hosting company to ensure peace of mind

 WordPress has what is known as ‘technical debt’.

 Technical debt means that the software code requires that it has backwards compatibility – which means more code and therefore more demands on hosting hardware.

 If your site gets busy then it can slow down – which will lose sales – beware of cheap hosting, your website will be running slow on an old server.

 The Scoosh hosting platform runs the latest hardware and software technology optimised for WordPress.

-We also advise on best practice for product images, spring-cleaning, and great tips on speeding up your website and keeping it fast.
+We also advise on best practices for product images, spring cleaning, and great tips on speeding up your website and keeping it fast.